The Five C's of Credit: Credit History

 We want to be proactive in helping you build a strong credit bureau, so our next blog post will talk about be a list of best practices for you to follow in order to succeed with credit., Follow our tips them and you won’t will not need to worry about your credit bureau.

 We hope this gives you a better understanding of what a credit bureau is, and how it compares with your credit score.
 Both are related and important, make sure you review them every year.
 If you have any questions about credit please feel free to drop us a line on Twitter, Facebook, or Instagram!
-Keep an eye out for our next post where we’ll tell you the best ways to build good credit.
+Keep an eye out for my next post where I’ll tell you the best ways to build good credit.